Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Introduction

-Recently, a statistical model incorporating the repetitive structure has been proposed and shown to be effective for transcription \cite{Nakamura2016}.
-This model generates musical scores in units of note patterns, that is, subsequences of notes corresponding to bars (Fig.~\ref{fig:Overview}).
-As a generative process, a piece-specific score model with sparse transition probabilities of note patterns is first generated from a generic score model by a Dirichlet process and a score is then individually generated from the piece-specific model.
+Recently, Nakamura et al.~\cite{Nakamura2016} proposed a statistical score model incorporating a repetitive structure and derived a tractable algorithm for music transcription based on the model.
+A prominent feature of this method is that {\it piece-specific} score models for individual musical pieces are constructed and subsequently used for transcription, in contrast to the use of a {\it generic} score model for all target musical pieces in the conventional methods.
+The model is formulated as a Bayesian model whereby a piece-specific score model is first generated from a generic score model and a musical score is then generated from the piece-specific model (Fig.~\ref{fig:Overview}).
 This model is similar to the topic model of natural language based on the latent Dirichlet allocation (LDA) \cite{Blei2003}, where a word distribution of individual text is generated from a generic word distribution of a collection of text.
+Instead of a word distribution, a distribution of note patterns (i.e.\ subsequences of notes corresponding to bars) is considered as a score model for generating musical scores.
+The process for generating piece-specific models is described as a Dirichlet process \cite{Jordan2005} with a small concentration parameter, which induces sparse distributions of note patterns.
 As a consequence of the sparseness of the piece-specific score model, repetitions of note patterns are naturally induced in the generated score.
-It is important that the piece-specific score model is stochastically generated and thus the total model can describe unseen scores with unfixed repetitive structure.
-Moreover, by combining a process of modifying the generated patterns, the model can also describe approximate repetitions, which are commonly seen in music practice.
+It is important that the piece-specific score model is stochastically generated and thus the total model can describe unseen scores with an unfixed repetitive structure.
+Moreover, by combining a process of modifying the generated note patterns, the model can also describe approximate repetitions, which are commonly seen in music practice.

-A model for music transcription was constructed by combining this score model with a performance model.
-The combined model was formulated as a hierarchical Bayesian model, with which the score, the underlying piece-specific score model, and pattern modification operations can be inferred jointly.
-The piece-specific model is constructed by unsupervised learning, in contrast to the conventional construction of ``generic'' score models by supervised learning.
-In other words, using the model we can induce the ``grammar'' specific to a target musical piece, whereas the conventional methods apply the same ``grammar'' for all target pieces.
-It was confirmed that both the unsupervised construction of score models and the modification process improved the transcription accuracy \cite{Nakamura2016}.
+In \cite{Nakamura2016}, the efficacy of the score model was tested in the task of the rhythm transcription of monophonic music.
+It was found that both the Bayesian construction of score models and the note modification process improved the transcription accuracy, showing the potential of the approach.
+It was also found that the computational costs were too large for practical applications.